 Internship Opportunities Available

-To inquire about an internship opportunity, contact:
+To inquire about the social media internship, contact:

 Thomas F. Coleman

 Sydney Darnell is a current senior at the University of Oregon majoring in Advertising and minoring in Ethnic Studies.
 She spends her time as an assistant in the University of Oregon Theater Arts Department as a production photographer and content creator.
 Sydney has photographed a number of productions including “A Christmas Carol” by Charles Dickens and “Personal History” by Dominic Taylor which has increased her passion for photography immensely.
 In 2020, Sydney was promoted as a social media coordinator for a local thrift store in Eugene Oregon called “Plato’s Closet” where she was expected to run all social media platforms in order to increase brand awareness.
 Sydney wants to continue her advertising career by promoting the significance of the LGBTQIA+ community through the Birds of a Feather commemoration project — which she is proud to be a part of!

 Faleesha Manzoor is a 4th-year undergraduate law student at Kashmir University in Kashmir, India.
 She will receive her 5-year BALLB degree in the year 2023.
 She is born and raised in a small town in South Kashmir and is vocal about human rights and women rights in general.
 Since she is from a conflict-prone region, she grew up in a politically charged ambience which put her on the journey to acquire knowledge about human rights and violations of such rights.
 She is a staunch LGBTQ+ ally and wants to work for them.
 Faleesha is interested in policy research and activism.
 She will assist with the Birds of a Feather commemoration project.